Can You Live Without the Sweetness of Sugar in Your Food Storage?

 - #10 cans are suitable for dry sugar storage.
 You can purchase these at most wholesale food warehouses and if you are lucky enough to have access to an LDS Dry Pack Cannery in Utah, you can even can your own.

 How Much Sugar Do You Need?

 What are the recommendations for one person for 1 year of food storage?
-According to LDS food storage calculator a family of 4 would need 240 pounds of sweetener in various forms.
+According to the LDS food storage calculator, a family of 4 would need 240 pounds of sweetener in various forms.
 You can find the calculator here.
-Even though these recommendations tell you how much to have of each kind of sugar, you should make the mix fit your family needs.
+Even though these recommendations tell you how much to have of each kind of sugar, you should make the mix fit your family’s needs.
 Perhaps your family would use more honey and less granulated sugar.
 Just make sure the total gets close to the recommendation.

 Granulated Sugar, Powdered Sugar, Brown Sugar